Harshis517/calculator/addition.md

   And I enter "number 2"
   And I press "="button

-  Then I see the "added-sum" as the result
+  Then I see the "added-sum" as the result.